 Red Lion’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The percentage of people in Red Lion with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.67% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Red Lion in 2018 was $24,768, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $99,072 for a family of four.
 However, Red Lion contains both very wealthy and poor people as well.

 The people who call Red Lion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Lion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Red Lion include Irish, English, Italian, and Dutch.
+Important ancestries of people in Red Lion include German, Irish, English, Italian, and Polish.